d4mk0/d4mk0/README.md

 ### Hi there 👋

+Bombombom.
+I should write some info here...
+So lazy :(

+Im open.
+You can write DM me.
 <!--
 **d4mk0/d4mk0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.